 Saucony Endorphin Edge – Best carbon-plated ultra shoe

 We asked trail running's top shoe brands to submit their best long-distance trail running shoes.
-In this article we thoroughly test a range of them, including ones with max cushioning, with carbon-fibre plates, and with zero drop, and share our honest and unbridled opinion on each.
+In this article we thoroughly test a range of them, including ones with max cushioning, with carbon-fibre plates, and with zero drop, sharing our honest and unbridled opinion on each.

 Pros